braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/sms_subscription_group.md

 ### How to check a user's SMS subscription group

 - **User Profile:** Individual user profiles can be accessed through the Braze dashboard by selecting User Search from the sidebar.
 Here, you can look up user profiles by email address, phone number, or external user ID.
-Once in a user profile, under the Engagement tab, you can view a user's SMS subscription groups.
+When inside a user profile, under the Engagement tab, you can view a user's SMS subscription groups.
 - **Rest API:** Individual user profiles subscription group can be viewed by the [List user’s subscription groups endpoint][9] or [List user’s subscription group status endpoint][8] by using Braze's REST API.

 ## Sending with a subscription group

 To launch an SMS campaign through Braze, a Subscription Group must be selected in the dropdown, as shown in the following image.
-Once selected, an audience filter will be added to your campaign or Canvas automatically, ensuring that only users `subscribed` to the selected Subscription Group are in the target audience.
+After it's selected, an audience filter will be added to your campaign or Canvas automatically, ensuring that only users `subscribed` to the selected Subscription Group are in the target audience.
 To adhere to international [telecommunication compliance and guidelines][3], Braze will never send SMS to users that have not subscribed to the selected Subscription Group.

 ![SMS composer with the Subscription Group dropdown open and "Messaging Service A for SMS" highlighted by the user.][6]